-The Montagu Arms Hotel has in its 200 year history played host to discerning clientele who appreciate its world class service and hospitality.
-Set within the heart of the enchanting New Forest the Montagu Arms provides an idyllic retreat for guests alike.
+In its 200 year history, The Montagu Arms Hotel has played host to discerning clientele who appreciate its world class service and hospitality.

 Since the 16th Century there has always been an inn on the site of the Montagu Arms.
 Originally a meeting place for farmers and parish officers the inn was very much the heart of the picturesque Beaulieu village.